lingeringwillx/RefPack-QFS-Resources/headers.md

 #### Lego

 Refpack is also used in TT Fusion's Lego games on the PSP and DS consoles[^lego].
-It likely obtained the algorithm through its predecessor Warthog Games, which made some games published by EA.
+It likely obtained the algorithm through its predecessor, Warthog Games, which made some games published by EA.

 ```
 Unknown format